Indo-European languages: Proposed external relations

-Nostratic and Eurasiatic, in turn, have been included in even wider groupings, such as Borean, a language family separately proposed by Harold C. Fleming and Sergei Starostin that encompasses almost all of the world's natural languages with the exception of those native to sub-Saharan Africa, New Guinea, Australia, and the Andaman Islands.
+Nostratic and Eurasiatic, in turn, have been included in wider groupings, such as Borean, a language family separately proposed by Harold C. Fleming and Sergei Starostin that encompasses almost all of the world's natural languages with the exception of those native to sub-Saharan Africa, New Guinea, Australia, and the Andaman Islands.

 Evolution

 Proto-Indo-European

 Scheme of Indo-European language dispersals from c.
 4000 to 1000 BC, according to the widely held Kurgan hypothesis.